 In both types of bankruptcy, the court may appoint a trustee, if it feels so, once you file the application for bankruptcy.
 You will submit your repayment plan and latest income tax return to the trustee.
 It is possible that your creditors do not like your plan and object to it.
-If this is the case, you, your attorney and the trustee must submit a plan that is in agreement with the creditors.
+If this is the case, you, your attorney, and the trustee must submit a plan that is in agreement with the creditors.

 Once the paperwork has been completed, the court will instruct creditors not to contact you.
-You will have to report your income, assets, expenses, finances, debts and other relevant details to the court.
+You will have to report your income, assets, expenses, finances, debts, and other relevant details to the court.
 This would help the court assess the viability of your repayment plan.

 If the court agrees, you will start paying according to the plan.
-And as long as the payments continue according to the plan, you need not worry any more.
+And as long as the payments continue according to the plan, you need not worry anymore.
 And your remaining debts will stand discharged over time.
 However, if you fail, if you are unable to make the payments according to the plan, then the creditors have the right to sue you.

 So both Chapter 11 and Chapter 13 help you restructure your debt and keep your business going.
-But each has different set of rules and requirements.
+But each has a different set of rules and requirements.
 Moreover, they have their own share of advantages and disadvantages.
 Thus for individuals, sole-proprietorship, and small businesses, it is very crucial to know the difference between Chapter 11 vs Chapter 13.
-Understanding the two will allow you to save money, time, as well as from mental harassment.
+Understanding the two will allow you to save money, and time, as well as from mental harassment.

 Chapter 11 vs Chapter 13 – Who can File?

-Anyone can choose Chapter 11 bankruptcy, including companies, partnerships, LLCs, joint ventures, and more.
-Generally, the idea is that an individual may not file under Chapter 11, but that is not the case.
+Anyone can choose Chapter 11 bankruptcy, including companies, partnerships, LLCs, joint ventures, etc. Generally, the idea is that an individual may not file under Chapter 11, but that is not the case.
 However, as it is expensive and somewhat complex, it is best for those who have massive debts and complex debt structures and are therefore assumed to be for the companies and businesses.
 Therefore, companies usually use this type of bankruptcy.

 However, not everyone can file for Chapter 13 bankruptcy protection.
-There are few qualified parameters to decide who can file for bankruptcy:
+There are a few qualified parameters to decide who can file for bankruptcy:

 Stable Income – The debtor who files under Chapter 13 must have a reasonable level of regular and stable income to prove that he will be able to pay the debt in accordance with the plan submitted.

 Time Limit – You can file for Chapter 13 bankruptcy if you have not filed for Chapter 7 bankruptcy in the last four years.
-Or, you have not filed for Chapter 13 bankruptcy in the last two years.
+Or you have not filed for Chapter 13 bankruptcy in the last two years.